- ทีมงานพูดภาษาไทย-อังกฤษ-โชนา (Zimbabwe) ตอบไลน์ภายใน 15 นาที

 Using your Shona document abroad

-Our service-level promise is first-attempt acceptance by the destination Shona authority, and the measured first-pass rate sits in the high nineties.
+By the time your file has passed through every gate of this pipeline, the destination Shona counter is being handed exactly the format their internal checklists expect.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

 - Affidavit of translation accuracy — a sworn statement signed before a Notary Public in the destination country; we prepare the bilingual template.